 Lextended Day has an array of specialist teachers in a variety of entertaining and educational disciplines.
-They will visit each site once a week, sharing their passions regularly with your children.
+They will consistently visit each site and be sharing their passions regularly with your children.

 Science and the Natural World

 Students participating in Science and the Natural World at Lextended Day will explore how the world around us works and how we fit into it.
 Through direct observation, experimentation and creative problem solving students will enjoy an exciting, hands-on journey into the natural phenomena that shape our lives and make our planet such an amazing place.

 Utilizing both indoor and outdoor spaces, the program will incorporate outdoor education strategies and curriculum elements as kids learn about local flora, fauna and weather patterns.
 The Science and the Natural World program at Lextended Day seeks to foster a spirit of inquiry, and sense of wonder while leading students on an exploration of the interconnectedness of people, plants, animals and natural forces

 Thea joined Lextended in the fall of 2016, and is excited to be returning for her second year as a Science Specialist.
 She has many years experience leading supplemental science programs focusing on a variety of topics, but life science has been a focus throughout her career.
 She holds a bachelor’s degree in Human Services from Goodwin College.

 Live Action Role Playing (LARP)

 LARP is a type of role-playing game where the players physically act out their characters, interacting with one another while assuming the personas of the characters they create.
 Together with one or more storytellers to fill in the rest of the characters, world, and narrative, the players interactively engage in creating a story with the storytellers and each other.
 Larp overview and waiver form